bmeurant/technical-docs/software-architecture/design-patterns/gof.md

 2.  **[Design Patterns Video Tutorial](https://www.youtube.com/watch?v=vNHpsC5ng_E)**

     This video by **Derek Banas** is a tutorial on **design patterns** using Java.
-It starts by reviewing fundamental object-oriented programming concepts such as inheritance, encapsulation, and the difference between instance and local variables, before diving into design patterns.
+It starts by reviewing fundamental [[object-oriented-programming|object-oriented programming]] concepts such as inheritance, encapsulation, and the difference between instance and local variables, before diving into design patterns.